 Rural development analysis and planning proposal for the Eugene-Springfield Metro Region.

 The proposal overlaid multiple political, social, economic and environmental conditions to suggest highest and best land uses.
-It was a map and data-driven approach to regional land planning which suggested the more the overlays, the better.
+It was a data-driven mapping overlay approach to regional land planning.

-In addition to delineation, I coordinated the purchase, process and production printing of the 50 map effort for the class.
+In addition to delineation, I coordinated the purchase, process and production printing of all maps for the class.

-Aquifers, Aquifer Recharge Areas, Floodplains and Ponding, Geology, Hydrologic Groups, Landforms, Surface Water, Woodlands
+Analysis maps included Aquifers, Aquifer Recharge Areas, Floodplains and Ponding, Geology, Hydrologic Groups, Landforms, Surface Water, and Woodlands.

-Led to assessment of Agricultural Suitability, Building Suitability, Septic Tank Suitability.
+Assessment maps included Agricultural Suitability, Building Suitability, and Septic Tank Suitability.